Updated December 12, 2025

 Suggested language:

-“Archbishop Steve Wood continues his leave of absence pending the resolution of recent allegations involving abuse of power and unwanted sexual advances, including a second complaint of sexual harassment.
-We grieve this news and pray for truth, justice and healing for all involved.
-The Church has a God-given responsibility to nurture and protect His people, especially those who are most vulnerable and in need of protection.”
+“Archbishop Steve Wood has been inhibited from the exercise of ordained ministry in the Anglican Church in North America pending the resolution of allegations involving abuse of power and unwanted sexual advances, including a second complaint of sexual harassment.
+An inhibition is a suspension from ministry but does not determine guilt or innocence.
+We pray for truth, justice and healing for all involved.
+The Church has a God-given responsibility to nurture and protect His people, especially those who are most vulnerable and in need of protection, and we take that very seriously.”

 In addition, consider providing space for questions, lament and prayer at your church, using resources like The Prayer for the Unity of the Church or For a Province or Diocese from the Book of Common Prayer (2019).
 Join others across the Province who are fasting and praying on Fridays during this season.